 br_peek

 Reads the oldest byte without removing it, storing it in byte.
+Consumer-only.
 Returns 0 on success, -1 if the buffer is empty.

 int br_peek(ByteRing *br, uint8_t *byte);